 The remainder of tools requires opening the pliers before deployment.
 On one side is a small pair of precise and sharp small scissors.
-Like virtually all of our favorite multi-tools, the scissors set the Charge apart.
 Next to the scissors is a small bit holder.
 This holder secures a removable, double-ended tiny screwdriver.
 One end is straight, and one is Phillips.
 This combination will repair any eyewear you may need.
 Finally, on this arm of the pliers, is a simple straight screwdriver.
 If there were any single tool we'd leave off the Charge TTI, it would be this integrated screwdriver.
 We'd leave it out, because, on the other arm is Leatherman's proprietary bit driver.

 Leatherman has designed a thinner bit holder and driver to fit in its multi-tools.
 Some bits, like a straight screwdriver, make no compromises to fit in the driver.
 However, larger tools like hexes bigger than 9/64" (3.5mm), Torx bits larger than #15, and all Phillips heads require thinning to work.
 This thinned profile works fine for light-duty.
 However, for high-torque jobs, these compromised tools risk slipping and damaging the fastener or bit or both.
 Next to the bit driver is a can/bottle opener.
 We like this feature.
 We'd like to see the can opener moved over to replace the dedicated straight driver.
 This should leave space for a standard 1/4" driver.
 Then the user could tap into the virtually limitless supply of accessories and adapters and extensions on the market.
 It may seem to Leatherman that this would cut into their profits on selling their accessory bits.
 We would argue, however, that this is far outweighed by the additional volume of actual tools sold.
 But that's tangential.
 Generally, the bit driver works.
 And a package of accessory bits is thin and lightweight.
 In 90% of your applications, you won't notice the difference.

 As you can see, no competing product comes close to the Charge TTI in functions.
-The Best Buy Leatherman Wave earns its award with basically the same "layout" as the Charge, with almost the same list of tools.
+The Best Buy Leatherman Wave+ earns its award with basically the same "layout" as the Charge, with almost the same list of tools.
 The Charge has a few things the Wave does not, but the main features are all there on the Best Buy.
-The next best comparison, concerning features, is to the Baladeo Locker.
-The Baladeo is nothing special in terms of its construction, but it includes a full-sized 1/4" bit driver.
-With this, the Baladeo can be accessorized to a virtually unlimited degree.
-With adapters, the Charge can also use standard 1/4" bits.
 Again, we wish Leatherman made some minor changes to fit in a full-sized bit driver.
 They, for instance, integrate such a driver into the Top Pick Leatherman Crunch tool.
 Clearly, they are not opposed to the idea.

 The Charge TTI is a full-size, multi-purpose tool.
-It is a solid, no compromise, chunk of high-tech materials.
+It is a solid, no-compromise chunk of high-tech materials.
 It is curved in the right places and the tools are located where you'll want them.
 Regardless of which feature you are using, the handles are rounded and fill up a loosely clenched fist.
 For right-handed users, the Leatherman Charge is set up brilliantly.
 Most frequently the user will use one of the blades.
 Both blades are configured and engaged by the right hand.
 If the user uses the included pocket clip in a pants pocket, the standard blade is right there at the thumb without re-positioning the tool.
 Lefties, unfortunately, will need to figure out their blade deployment sequence that will require at least one additional regripping.
 The saws each open with a fingernail notch near the end.
-The internal tools also open with either a fingernail notch near the end or a finger nail groove along the side.
+The internal tools also open with either a fingernail notch near the end or a fingernail groove along the side.
 Each tool locks in place.
-The liner locks on the external tools are precise and easily disengaged when time.
-The inner tools secure with a spring loaded, external plate.
-All of the internal tools on one side lock with the same lever.
+The liner locks on the external tools are precise and easily disengaged when it is time.
+The inner tools secure with a spring-loaded, external plate.
+All of the internal tools on one arm lock with the same lever.

 In a perfect world, we'd have an ergonomic multi-tool that would be "full-sized" like the Charge.
-It would have a plier profile that matches that of the Charge and Wave, along with the super smooth external contour of the Gerber Suspension, and would let the user access all the tools from the outside, like the Top Pick Gerber Dime does.
+It would have a plier profile that matches that of the Charge and would let the user access all the tools from the outside.
 Apparently, the Charge makes one significant compromise in obscuring some of the tools inside the plier's handles.
 There is a reason for this, but we are unable to ascertain what this reason is.
 If Leatherman got all the tools accessible from the outside, the Charge would be perfect, ergonomically speaking.

 In our test, the Charge comes from the factory equipped for the most diverse of carrying options.
 First of all, it comes with a sturdy nylon belt sheath.
 The sheath velcros closed securely.
 In the back of the sheath is an elastic pouch to store a sleeve of accessory bits.
 Along each side of the belt pouch are slots for the other carry accessories.
 This award winner comes with a removable pocket clip and a lanyard/keychain loop.
 We found ourselves storing the Charge in its holster in the car and duffel bag, and then pocket-clipping it when puttering around the house or garage.

-The tool is cumbersome and bulky (Only the Gerber Suspension and Bear Grylls Ultimate are heavier) so every day, extended carry in the pocket or on a keychain is cumbersome.
-No other tool in the review comes with so many options for carrying.
-The diminutive Gerber Dime and Leatherman Squirt PS4 are equipped for key chain carry (or, of course, to be carried loose in your pocket), but they earn high portability scores by virtue of their tiny stature.
-The small tools are way easier to cart around than the Charge.
+The tool is cumbersome and bulky (though some, to be sure, are heavier).
+Every day, extended carry in the pocket or on a keychain is cumbersome.
+No other tool in the review, though, comes with so many options for carrying.
+Tiny tools that are equipped for key chain carry (or, of course, to be carried loose in your pocket) earn high portability scores by virtue of their tiny stature.
+These small tools are way easier to cart around than the Charge.